 - 2133 Data Handling and Technical Writing

 Our graduates are among the most sought-after.
-On average over the past five years, 96% of our graduates have gone on to enter employment or further study within six months, 70% in graduate or professional positions.
+93%* of our graduates are in employment or further study six months after leaving the RAU.

 A degree in Agriculture and Farm Management could lead you to similar success, in any of the following areas:

 - Buying and selling agricultural produce